 Chartered architectural technologists lead on technological design.
 Our Chartered Institute of Architectural Technologists (CIAT) accredited course explores the science of architecture: learn to turn design concept into reality where passive design, innovation and performance are key drivers.
 You can choose to take a placement year in industry.

 For more information about Sandwich Placement opportunities, please contact the Placements Team.

 Our course focuses on the link between building design and production, and gives you the technical understanding needed to bridge the two.

-Architectural technology has three major themes: technology, design, and procurement and contracts.
-Our course will give you the skills you need to practise successfully in each area, and a thorough understanding of scientific, technological and organisational principles.
+Architectural technology has four major themes: technology, design, management and practice.
+Our course will give you the skills you need to practise successfully in each area, along with a thorough understanding of scientific, technological and organisational principles.
 Explore the principles of practice management, rationalized architectural design and how to lead projects from residential to commercial.
 You will learn to play a pivotal role in the design and construction process.

 Focusing on the relationships between materials, function, production and the environment, our course will help you to think about buildings in terms of ‘buildability’, sustainability and performance.
 You’ll learn to appreciate detailed design and production information, including regulatory issues, and how they relate to procurement and contract administration.
 You will also explore social, legal and economic considerations.

 You will cover business and management, professional practice and contract administration.
 This will prepare you to contribute to the running of a successful practice.

 Site visits and study trips will develop your understanding of the sector and connect you with industry.
 You will also learn to use practical and digital modelling and testing techniques to turn designs into reality.
 At our end-of-year Architecture and Planning Exhibition, you will have the chance to display your work to the public.